pikvm/pikvm/docs/faq.md

 ??? question "My computer does not recognize USB of PiKVM V2+ at all"
     * Make sure that you have used the correct USB cable with DATA lines to connect the OTG port for the Raspberry to the computer.
 You may have decided to use a USB hub instead of a Y-cable and **it won't work**.
 Use good cables and follow the instructions :)
     * In rare cases, some very buggy BIOSes do not like HID and Mass Storage in one USB device.
-You can either [disable Mass Storage](msd.md#disable-msd), or use an [Arduino HID](arduino_hid.md) to physically separate them.
+You can either [disable Mass Storage](msd.md#disable-msd), or use the [Pico HID](pico_hid.md) to physically separate them.

 ??? question "BIOS/UEFI does not recognize USB of V2+, but computer does"